Conondale National Park: Invertebrates

 The Conondale crayfish Euastacus urospinosus only occurs in upland rainforest streams in the Conondale and Blackall Range ranges, one of its strongholds is Conondale National Park.
-The crayfish burrows in rainforest streams at elevations between 450-550m, the Bundaroo creek system where the crayfish occurs has an absence of historical mining and logging which may account for its continued survival.
+The crayfish burrows in rainforest streams at elevations between 450 and 550m, the Bundaroo creek system where the crayfish occurs has an absence of historical mining and logging which may account for its continued survival.
 The species is classified as endangered on IUCN red list with the species being highly range restricted due to climatic intolerances and susceptibility to catastrophic weather events and climate change.
 Other threats are feral pigs Sus scrofa wallowing and destroying creek bank vegetation and crayfish burrows.